Cryo-EM study show how structural alterations in G614 variants stabilize the spike.

 When Chen and colleagues imaged the mutant spike protein, they found that the D614G mutation stabilizes the spike by blocking the premature shape change.
 Interestingly, the mutation also makes the spikes bind more weakly to the ACE receptor, but the fact that the spikes are less apt to fall apart prematurely renders the virus overall more infectious.

 “Say the original virus has 100 spikes,” Chen explains.
 “Because of the shape instability, you may have just 50 percent of them functional.
-In the G614 variants, you may have 90 percent that are functional, so even though they don’t bind as well, the chances are greater that you will have infection.”
+In the G614 variants, you may have 90 percent that are functional, so even though they don’t bind as well, the chances are greater that you will have an infection.”

 Chen proposes that redesigned vaccines incorporate the code for this mutant spike protein.
-The more stable spike shape should make any vaccine based on the spike (as are the Moderna, Pfizer, and Johnson & Johnson vaccine) more likely to elicit protective neutralizing antibodies, he says.
+The more stable spike shape should make any vaccine based on the spike (as are the Moderna, Pfizer, and Johnson & Johnson vaccines) more likely to elicit protective neutralizing antibodies, he says.